kkokay07/pq-genetics/README.md

 - Implementation of various metrics for inbreeding coefficients (e.g., F_GRM, F_UNI, F_HOM).

+**Note:**
+If you need any other population and quantitative genetics metrics which is not documented here, feel free to reach out!

+- Email: **kkokay07@gmail.com**
+- Ask me any metric you want to calculate, and I will provide ready-to-run codes along with detailed instructions.

+---

+### Support My Research and Free Education Commitment

-**Note:** Connect with me through **kkokay07@gmail.com** and order me which metric you want to find out.
-I will make ready to run codes along with instructions.
-If you want to support my research and free eduction commitment, pay any amount you wish to **8618102886@ybl** UPI ID
+If you want to support my research and free education initiatives, you can contribute any amount to the following UPI ID:

+**8618102886@ybl**

+Thank you for your kindness and support!

 ---

 ## Folder Structure